-As of December 31, 2022 and 2021, a majority of the Company's marketable securities were in an unrealized loss position.
-The Company has not recognized an allowance for credit losses as of December 31, 2022 or 2021.
+As of December 31, 2023 and 2022, some of the Company's marketable securities were in an unrealized loss position.
+The Company has not recognized an allowance for credit losses as of December 31, 2023 or 2022.
 The Company determined that it had the ability and intent to hold all marketable securities that have been in a continuous loss position until maturity or recovery.
-Further, a majority of these securities are held in U.S. government securities, and the remainder were initially, and continue to be, held with investment grade, high credit quality institutions.
+Further, a majority of these securities are held in U.S. government securities, and the remainder were held with investment grade, high credit quality institutions.
 All marketable securities with unrealized losses as of each balance sheet date have been in a loss position for less than twelve months or the loss is not material.

-As of December 31, 2022 all of the Company's marketable securities have an effective maturity of less than one year.
+As of December 31, 2023 all of the Company's marketable securities have an effective maturity of less than one year.